Mark your calendar! The 4th annaul POW! to Cancer 5K Run/Walk for a Cure returns to Community Park on Saturday, June 20th! Registration is open!

 10 & Under, 11 – 14, 15 – 19, 20 – 24, 25 – 29, 30 – 34, 35 – 39, 40 – 44, 45 – 49, 50 – 54, 55 – 59, 60 – 64, 65 – 69, 70 – 74, 75 – 79, 80 – 84, 85 – 89, 90+.

-Fundraising Contest: We are encouraging our event participants to fundraise on their own to get more people involved.
+Fundraising Contest: We are encouraging our participating teams to fundraise on their own to get more people involved.
 It takes a village!
-At the post-race celebration, we will announce and award a prize for the most money raised by a group and the most money raised by an individual.
-The tracking for this contest must be done through this page.
-If you are one of our registered run/walk participants and decided to go the extra mile and fundraise for the American Cancer Society, please have your donors make their donations through this page so we can track it for the contest.
-Only donations through this page will be considered.
-Have your donors put in either your personal name/fundraising name or your group name in the “Add a message” field.
-When you click on Donations, you can see the amounts raised by each person or group.
+At the post-race celebration, we will recognize and announce the funds raised by a team.
+We ask that donations be made on this page so we are able to track it.
+Donors will need to include the team’s name in the “Add a message” field.
+When you click on Donations, you can see the amounts raised by each team.

 If you are unable to attend the race, but would like to make a donation to the American Cancer Society, please do so here on our fundraising page.